 The Contenders

-Besides the biggest 3 companies that make golf balls, several contenders are getting better and better every year.
+Besides the three biggest companies that make golf balls, several contenders are getting better and better every year.
 Being in a very competitive market, they have to work hard to keep up with the industry leaders.
 Some of these brands are at least in the same category as the biggest ones when it comes to golf ball quality.
 The ones standing out are Bridgestone and Srixon.

 Bridgestone